a7medalyapany/playstation-manager/README.md

 # PlayStation Manager

 Welcome to the PlayStation Manager app!
-This application simplifies the management of your PlayStation and makes it as easy as a breeze.
-With its user-friendly interface and advanced features, you can effortlessly handle various aspects of your PlayStation experience.
+This application simplifies the management of your gaming lounge and makes it as easy as a breeze.
+With its user-friendly interface and advanced features, you can effortlessly handle various aspects of your lounge management experience.
 Plus, it includes a policy to keep track of the last 20 records in the database, ensuring you have all the information you need at your fingertips.

 ## Table of Contents